A Brief Introduction to Risk Management

 ... and so performing a risk assessment starts by attempting to measure or rank threats, vulnerabilities, and impacts for specific scenarios.

-For threats, we consider the 'threat landscape' by asking whether there are events that could occur that would have a negative impact on a project.
-We then consider whether our project is vulnerable to those threats i.e., could they be realized in our particular case?
+For threats, we consider the 'threat landscape' by asking whether there are events that could occur that would have a negative impact on our project.
+We then consider whether we're vulnerable to those threats i.e., could they be realized in our particular case?
 And then we consider the impact those threats would have if realized.

 If any of the values in that calculation are 'zero' — then there is no risk.